New capers show intrigue still rules Italy’s banking masked ball

 But Delfin had been expected to abstain — instead it voted against Caltagirone, bringing back Lovaglio.

-Reporting by the Financial Times and other newspapers has indicated that it was Caltagirone who forced out Lovaglio, and that the European Central Bank intervened, writing twice to MPS in March to warn it to choose a chief executive most suited to the bank’s needs, not those of shareholders.
+Reporting by the Financial Times and other news services has indicated that it was Caltagirone who forced out Lovaglio, fearing he was too willing to countenance letting go of the Generali stake.
+The European Central Bank intervened, writing twice to MPS in March to warn it to choose a chief executive most suited to the bank’s needs, not those of shareholders.

-By ditching Lovaglio and pushing to replace him with Fabrizio Palermo, who had little banking experience but plenty of ties to himself, the construction entrepreneur Francesco Gaetano Caltagirone seems to have overplayed his hand.
+By urging his replacement with Fabrizio Palermo, who had little banking experience but plenty of ties to himself, the construction entrepreneur Francesco Gaetano Caltagirone seems to have overplayed his hand.

 Next act begins